tahmid-chowdhury/SOFE4630U-MS2/README.md

    ![MS3 figure5](figures/cl3-6.jpg)

 3. To access the Redis datastore,
-   1. As shown in the previous video, You can install the Redis client on your machine.
-However, let's deploy it over the GCP console.
+   1. To access Redis server, you have to install the Redis client on your machine.
+Fortunately, it's already installed in the GCP, and can be access from the console.

+   2. Log in to Redis server from the GCP console using the command after replacing the **\<Redis-IP\>** with the IP obtained in step 2 and **sofe4630u** for the password.

       ```cmd
-      sudo apt-get install redis-tools
-      ```

-      **Note**: this installation is not persistent and you need to repeat it each time the session is ended.

-   2. Now, let’s log in to the server using the command after replacing the **\<Redis-IP\>** with the IP obtained in step 3 and **sofe4630u** for the password.

-      ```cmd
       redis-cli -h <Redis-IP> -a sofe4630u
       ```

-   5. Now, try to run the following commands. **Note**, there are 16 different databases to select within Redis.
+   3 Try to run the following commands. **Note**, there are 16 different databases to select within Redis.
 The first command selects the first database (0).
-What are the functions of other commands?
+What are the functions executed by of other commands?
       ``` cmd
       select 0
       set var 100